» Browse through a more expanded set of Andrews Facts (PDF)

 History Snapshot: Founded in 1874 in Battle Creek, Mich.
 Moved to Berrien Springs in 1901 on 16 boxcars.
 Name changed to Emmanuel Missionary College.
 EMC was renamed Andrews University in 1960, in honor of John Nevins Andrews, the church's first overseas missionary.

-International Population: 885 students representing 92 countries.
-Tied for second in the nation for campus ethnic diversity and tied for seventh in highest percentage of international students (compared to other national universities, according to U.S. News & World Report 2016).
+International Population: 2nd in the nation for campus ethnic diversity and 8th in highest percentage of international students (compared to other national universities, according to U.S. News & World Report 2020).

-The University is made up of eight schools and colleges.
-Post-baccalaureate degrees are supervised by the School of Graduate Studies & Research, and off-campus/online programs are coordinated through the School of Distance Education & International Partnerships.
+The University is made up of the following academic entities.
+Post-baccalaureate degrees are supervised by the School of Graduate Studies and off-campus/online programs are coordinated through the College of Education & International Services.

 College of Arts & Sciences